Data protection policy

 The GDPR provides persons affected by the processing of personal data with certain rights.
 You can find further information on this here, along with an explanation of the main technical terms used in this data protection policy.

-If the information provided below is insufficient or difficult to understand, please do not hesitate to contact us or our data protection officer.
+If you feel the information provided below is insufficient or difficult to understand, please do not hesitate to contact us or our data protection officer.
 The relevant contact details can be found in section 1.

 1. Who is responsible for data processing and whom can I contact?